henryk-kramer/quartz-lang/README.md

 # quartz-lang

-Quartz is a functional programming language with focus on data movement and transformation.
+Quartz is a functional programming language with focus on data integration.